mkl-mukul/api-scrap/README.md

-# how to use django prometheus in this project
+# how i use django prometheus in this project
 first install django-prometheus package

 ```bash